donejs/donejs/tutorials/srchr.md

 Srchr searches several data sources for content and displays it to the user.
 See it in action [here](http://javascriptmvc.com/srchr/).
 This article covers:

+- Installation of Srchr app
-- the ideas behind JavaScriptMVC
+- The ideas behind JavaScriptMVC (JMVC)
-- how JavaScriptMVC enables code separation
+- How JMVC enables code separation
-- srchr's architecture
+- Srchr's architecture

 This article will talk about architecture of the Srchr application, and how evented architecture can help you build loosely coupled, scalable applications.
 You will also learn how to assemble small pieces of functionality into the full blown application.

-## Installing the Srchr
+## Installing Srchr

 You can install Srchr by using steal's [steal.get getjs] or via the [git repository](https://github.com/jupiterjs/srchr).